facebookresearch/stopes/website/docs/quickstart.md

 - `src_lang` and `tgt_lang` specify the pair of languages we want to process,
-- `demo_dir` is the new variable we introduce in our preset/demo.yaml file, to point to where the `prepare.sh` script downloaded our data,
+- `demo_dir` is the new variable we introduce in our preset/demo.yaml file, to point to where the `prepare.sh` script downloaded our data; make sure to specify an absolute path,
 - `+preset=demo` tells hydra to load the demo.yaml preset file to set our defaults (the `+` here is because we are telling hydra to append a group that doesn't exist in the default config, see the [hydra